Billy1900/GNN-Learning-and-Integration/README.md

   - [planetoid](https://github.com/kimiyoung/planetoid)
 ### 5.3 Library to build GNN easily
 - [Deep Graph Library (DGL)](https://github.com/dmlc/dgl)
+- [DIG](https://github.com/divelab/DIG): Dive into Graphs is a turnkey library for graph deep learning research.
 - [Open Graph Benchmark](https://ogb.stanford.edu/): The Open Graph Benchmark (OGB) is a collection of realistic, large-scale, and diverse benchmark datasets for machine learning on graphs.
 - [GraphGym](http://snap.stanford.edu/gnn-design/): a powerful code platform for the community to explore GNN designs and tasks.
 - [Graph Neural Networks with Keras and Tensorflow 2.](https://github.com/danielegrattarola/spektral): Spektral is a Python library for graph deep learning, based on the Keras API and TensorFlow 2.
 The main goal of this project is to provide a simple but flexible framework for creating graph neural networks (GNNs).